Prasannagummireddy/web-app1/README.md

 # Give permissions for docker socket file
 sudo chmod 666 /var/run/docker.sock
 sudo usermod -aG docker $USER
+In the config/settings.py file on your local repo edit the ALLOWED_HOSTS setting to add the IP address for your EC2 instance.

 Create Dockerfile on local repository

 # Use Python 3.11 as the base image